shahkush18/knowledge-based-systems/README.md

 Dataset Size is 1.13 GB.
 The dataset mainly has 3 files: movies.dat (it has movie id, title of the movie and genre.), ratings.dat (it contains user id, movie id, rating of the movie by user and timestamp) and personalized_rating.txt (it conains ratings by a particular user for whom we want to recommend movies).
 Dataset represents users and movies with integer ids.
 In all the files in dataset, data is separated by delimeter '::'.
 Ratings given by           users are from scale 1 to 5, 5 being the highest rating.

-      c)  tentative plan for analysis on GCP
+ 3)  tentative plan for analysis on GCP

-           1)  EDA and Preprocessing :

- Dashboard for the users will be created on the basis of the ratings each user has given and and also what genre of movies are recommended to the users.
-Also dashboards can depict which is the most highly rated genre of movie.

-           3)  GCP further processing - ML

-           4)  Evaluation of results

-           5)  Steps for production model
+ i)  EDA and Preprocessing : Data has been already pre processed.
+We can directly work on it and implement the recommendation algorithm. ii)  Dashboard for User group, Dashboard for Data Engineers : iii)  GCP further processing - ML : We will use ALS(Alternative Least Square) algorithm which is Collaborative filtering algorithm built in Apache MLlib. iv)  Evaluation of results :  We will be evaluating our result by RMSE(Root Mean Square Error).
+The smaller the value is the accurate result will be.
+In ALS , we have different features as well , we will try to implement and tune the algorithm to get the least RMSE.
+ v)  Steps for production model : We will load our data in Predictive model which is based on ALS.
+Later on We will train our model with partial data and check RMSE .
+After training , we will be testing our model and prepare the model for Production data. vi)  Final Dashboard for User Group